Bajo las riendas del amor

 Bajo las riendas del amor, (English: Under the reins of love) is a Mexican telenovela produced by Ignacio Sada for Televisa in association with Fonovideo Productions.
 It is a remake of the Mexican telenovela Cuando llega el amor produced in 1989.
 The series stars Adriana Fonseca as Montserrat and Gabriel Soto as Juan José.

 Plot

 Montserrat Linares and Juan Jose Alvarez will have to overcome adversities and obstacles that get in their way in order to live "Under the Reins of Love".
 Montserrat was part of the University horse-riding team.
 She is injured in an accident at a horse-riding competition and uses a wheelchair.
 Ingrid was disguised as a fairy without knowing her own revenge to destroy Montserrat forever until she is recognized with her disfigured face from the previous domestic accident.
 Montserrat recognizes Ingrid and she wanted to disfigure her face as her final revenge, but she escapes from her in the barn to go upstairs.
 Ingrid went hysterical and fell off and got stabbed from the racking fork.
 Her mother Rosa found out her own daughter dying saying "I am sorry" and she died.
-Juan and Monserrat are happily together.
+Juan and Montserrat are happily together.